Chi-G/printf/README.md

  You don’t have to handle precision
  You don’t have to handle the length modifiers

-7. Write a function that Handle the following flag characters for non-custom conversion specifiers: +, #
+7. Write a function that Handle the following flag characters for non-custom conversion specifiers: +, space,  #

 8. Write a function that Handle the following length modifiers for non-custom conversion specifiers: l, h